Published: 05 Jun 2017

 Several companies are adopting continuous testing practices to respond to competing demands and deliver higher-quality applications.
 Continuous testing helps in increasing productivity and the ability to deliver high-quality applications that are aligned with business needs.

 Benefits of Implementing Continuous Testing

 • Improves speed to market: Organizations can test potentially releasable software very early in the lifecycle.
-Testing at the time of application development allows the client to understand the quality of development.
-This allows ISV’s to release the applications faster, which allows them to get the revenue sooner.
+Testing at the time of application development allows the client to understand the quality of product.
+This allows ISV’s to release the applications faster, enabling them to get the revenue sooner.

-• Improves quality: Continuous testing helps improve the quality of the application while verifying each component at the development phase through more automated tests.
+• Improves quality: Continuous testing helps improve the application quality while verifying each component at the development phase through more automated tests.

-• Increases ability to deliver – As an organization’s ability to deliver high-quality software progresses, a number of issues within upstream development activities decrease.
+• Increases ability to deliver: As an organization’s ability to provide high-quality software progresses, the number of issues within upstream development activities decreases.
 This surges the total number of usable software that is formed by the team, thus increasing the team’s ability.